Making Water Conservation the California Way of Life

 In April 2022, the Metropolitan Water District of Southern California, or MWD, the agency that supplies purchased water to much of Southern California, including Long Beach, adopted outdoor watering limits on portions of Los Angeles, Ventura, and San Bernardino counties.
 The impacted agencies served by MWD are heavily reliant on the severely restricted State Water Project, which brings water from Northern California.

 The new rule restricts outdoor watering in these areas to one day per week.
-In Long Beach, outdoor watering is currently allowed three days per week, but added conservation is greatly encouraged.
+In Long Beach, outdoor watering is currently allowed two days per week, but added conservation is greatly encouraged.

 Long Beach is not directly impacted by MWD’s watering limits because we also have access to MWD’s less restricted water supplies imported from the Colorado River, along with our own local groundwater supplies.

 Long Beach residents and businesses consistently do their part to use water efficiently, no matter the weather.
 Water use efficiency is, and has always been, our way of life in Long Beach.
 And now more than ever, it’s important to continue our water-wise lifestyle and focus on added conservation efforts.

 Looking forward to the next decade, we are confident that our community will continue setting a great example of how to most wisely use our most precious and limited natural resource.
 Remember: small changes in our daily water use habits now add up to big water savings for our future.